 All suppliers are assessed annually for a variety of risk variables, including modern slavery prevention.
 Risk factors such as suppliers' country of operations, membership to the Responsible Business Alliance, and company Modern Slavery Statements are all assessed.
-When a supplier is perceived to be high-risk for modern slavery, full on-site audits are carried out.
+When a supplier is perceived to be high-risk for modern slavery, full onsite audits are carried out.
 Apollo will use STOP THE TRAFFIK's risk mapping process to inform its annual supplier assessment.
+In addition, the Apollo board and relevant employees have undertaken Halma's Modern Slavery Act compliance training.